j5ik2o/akka-cqrs-es-example-typed/README.md

   - Read Model Updater is TODO
   - Read API Server is TODO

+Note: Akka is implemented in Scala, so even if you use Kotlin or Java, you may need to implement Scala in some parts of your application.

 ## Updates

 - Modified JDK version from temurin-11 to temurin-17, **need to set -enable-preview in the environment variable JAVA_OPTS(`export JAVA_OPTS='--enable-prewview'`)**.